hands on calculator

 Steven Edwards, Partner, Insolvency and Recovery

-In the current economic environment there are significant cost pressures for energy, and other normal school expenditure where supply issues have occurred.
-The war on talent and resulting pressures on pay must also be noted, even before any cost of living adjustments are considered.
+There has been sustained cost pressure for energy and other everyday school supplies for several years.
+The war on talent and resulting pressures on pay must also be considered.
 Additionally, there remains a need to upgrade or simply maintain existing school buildings to remain competitive and retain a healthy and safe environment.
-While many schools will be able to navigate through these challenges a number are already struggling and may need to consider their options.
-This is particularly relevant to those smaller in size and heavily reliant on fee income.

 It is important to fully understand the reason why funding gaps and cashflow problems exist.
 Governors often look to sell a school’s most valuable asset, land and buildings, to plug a funding gap and maintain educational activities.
 This can provide additional reserves but the issues that caused the school’s financial difficulties, such as a poor business operating model need to be understood before a decision to 'sell the family silver' is taken.
 Without understanding the reason why funding issues exist, the additional reserves may just be delaying the inevitable.